creek-service/creek-system-test/README.md

     // ...
    }
    ```
+3. Create the `.ensureAgent` file in the root of the module.
+This can just be an empty file.
-3. The service's `DockerFile` needs to be tweaked to handle the agent.
+4. The service's `DockerFile` needs to be tweaked to handle the agent.
    This includes installing the `lsof` command, as this is required by the agent.
    ```dockerfile
    RUN yum update -y